 State and federal farm officials estimate the state's olive growers could produce 180,000 tons this year, roughly 2 1/2 times the 2011 harvest of 71,200 tons.

 In Sonoma County, which boasts more olive oil producers than any other county in the state, the olive crop remains minuscule compared to the grape industry.
 In 2011, there were 567 acres of olives in the county, compared to the 60,000 acres of vineyards.
 The crop was valued at $100,000 versus $350 million for wine grapes.

 But the industry is becoming an increasingly important one for the region, blending well with existing food-and-wine tourism.

 The Sonoma Valley Visitors Bureau promotes December through February as olive season, encouraging tourists to visit the area for a variety of events.
 The season begins with the Dec.
 1 blessing of the olives at Sonoma's historic mission downtown.

 Interest in high-end California olive oil has grown steadily as the young industry has won awards around the world, said Jill Lee, tour and events manager at McEvoy Ranch in Petaluma.

-McEvoy Ranch has been custom-milling olives for clients for the past two weeks, and plans to start harvesting its own fruit today.
+McEvoy Ranch has been custom-milling olives for clients for the past two weeks, and plans to start harvesting its own fruit on Monday.
 The ranch's 80 acres of Tuscan olives are located in a cooler coastal area and ripen more slowly than warmer areas like the Sonoma Valley.

 Workers began harvesting olives at B.R.
 Cohn Winery in Glen Ellen on Wednesday.